AEW Dynamite preview: The card for tonight's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s edition of the AEW Dynamite television show.

--Tag Team Battle Royale for a spot in the Triple Threat for the AEW Tag Titles at AEW Revolution.
+-Tag Team Casino Battle Royale for the final spot in the Triple Threat for the AEW Tag Titles at AEW Revolution.

+-Hangman Page, John Silver, and Alex Reynolds vs. Adam Cole, Bobby Fish, and Kyle O’Reilly.

-Powell’s POV: AEW will hold a tag team casino battle royale on the March 2 Dynamite to determine the other challengers for the tag titles.
-Tonight’s Dynamite will be live from Bridgeport, Connecticut at Webster Bank Arena.
-AEW Rampage will also be taped after Dynamite.
-Jake Barnett has the week off, so join me for our weekly live review of Dynamite as the show airs on TBS at 7CT/8ET.
+Powell’s POV: Dynamite will be live from Jacksonville, Florida at Daily’s Place.
+AEW Rampage will be live on Friday from Orlando, Florida at Addition Financial Arena, which also plays host to Sunday’s AEW Revolution pay-per-view.
+Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from anyone attending AEW Dynamite in Bridgeport.
-If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com
+We are looking for reports from anyone attending AEW Dynamite in Jacksonville or the weekend events in Orlando.
+If you are going to these events or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment